TrustInEd

 Pay

-In May 2020, survey researchers earned an average yearly salary of $59,870.
-It is the salary at which half of the workers in an occupation earned more and half earned less.
-The bottom 10% made less than $33,970, while the top 10% earned more than $110,910.
+The median annual wage for survey researchers was $63,380 in May 2024.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $36,950, and the highest 10 percent earned more than $118,730.

 Job Projections